Print, PrintLine Functions

 |TAB(n)||Used to position the insertion point to an absolute column number, where n is the column number.
 Use TAB with no argument to position the insertion point at the beginning of the next print zone.|

 |Exception type||Error number||Condition|

-Print does not include a line feed at the end of a line; PrintLine, however, does include a line feed.
+Print will not include a linefeed at the end of a line; PrintLine, however, will include a linefeed.

 Data written with Print is usually read from a file with LineInput or Input.